zyedidia/eget/README.md

       --all            extract all candidate files
   -q, --quiet          only print essential output
-      --download-only  stop after downloading the asset (no extraction) -a, --asset=         download a specific asset containing the given string; can be specified multiple times for additional filtering
+      --download-only  stop after downloading the asset (no extraction) --upgrade-only   only download if release is more recent than current version
+  -a, --asset=         download a specific asset containing the given string; can be specified multiple times for additional
+                       filtering
       --sha256         show the SHA-256 hash of the downloaded asset